 - for the best poster presented by a junior scientist who is first author of the work

 How to participate?
-If you are a student or a junior scientists interested in participating in the ISHS Young Minds Award you should submit their abstract, using their own personal ISHS user account.
-To indicate your interest in the ISHS Young Minds Award they should tick the appropriate box during the submission of their abstract in ROSA.
-By indicating his/her interest in the ISHS Young Mind Award the junior scientist confirms to meet the above-mentioned criteria for participation and agrees to accept the terms and conditions.
+If you are a student or a junior scientists interested in participating in the ISHS Young Minds Award you should submit your abstract, using your own personal ISHS user account.
+To indicate your interest in the ISHS Young Minds Award you should tick the appropriate box during the submission of your abstract in ROSA.
+By indicating your interest in the ISHS Young Mind Award you confirm to meet the above-mentioned criteria for participation and agrees to accept the terms and conditions.